|Authority to Travel||Air Travel|

 International travel must be approved by the President's Office (additionally if traveler is a member of the faculty, the VP for Academic Affairs must approver international travel as well).
 Also, US travel to offshore locations (i.e. Hawaii) should also be approved by the President's Office.

-to follow the General Services Administration (GSA) rates for mileage when State employees are reimbursed for use of privately owned vehicle on official travel.
+2015 MILEAGE RATE EFFECTIVE JANUARY 1ST, 2015: The Official Code of Georgia Annotated (OCGA) Section 50-19-7 requires use of the United States General Services Administration (GSA) rates for mileage when State employees are reimbursed for use of a privately owned vehicle on official travel.

-The GSA recently announced revised rates for the calendar year 2013.
-The following rates are applicable to travel that occurs on or after January 1, 2013:
+The GSA recently announced revised rates for calendar year 2015.
+The following rates are applicable to travel that occurs on or after January 1, 2015:

 Employees using their personal vehicle for business use (outside of the normal commute to and from work) are eligible for mileage reimbursement ONLY when it has been approved in advance by Supervisor, Department Chair, and Unit Vice President, and is the most cost effective option (all of which must be attached and approved along with travel authorization).
 (Note: Mileage reimbursement does not apply to employees under a signed contract that requires the use of one's personal vehichle as an condition of employment).
 Reimbursement for mileage is for any and all business use miles off-site.